 Mitie is the UK's leading facilities management and professional services company.
-We offer a range of specialist services including Security, Engineering Services, Catering, Cleaning Landscaping, Energy and Property Consultancy and Custody Support Services.
+We offer a range of specialist services including Security, Engineering Services, Cleaning, Landscaping, Energy and Property Consultancy and Custody Support Services.

-Mitie employs 49,000 people across the country, looking after a large, diverse, blue-chip customer base, from banks and retailers, to hospitals, schools and government offices.
+Mitie employs 47,500 people across the country, looking after a large, diverse, blue-chip customer base, from banks and retailers, to hospitals, schools and government offices.
 We take care of our customers' people and buildings, by delivering the basics brilliantly and by deploying advanced technology.

-We operate in the UK, the Republic of Ireland, the Isle of Man, Guernsey, and many mainland European countries including, amongst others, Norway, Germany, Spain and Belgium.
+We operate in the UK, the Republic of Ireland, the Isle of Man, Guernsey, and certain mainland European countries including Norway, Sweden and Poland.